Livit/Labster.OAuth2Client/README.md

 1. Do not run tox from virtualenv
 2. If tox does not gets your code, delete ./.tox folder and sometimes .egg-info folder.

+#### Coverage
+If coverage is installed globally, it can take wrong version inside virtualenv, so better uninstall it.